kavetech2023/YouTube-Clone/README.md

 ## Introduction:

-YouTube Clone with Gemini AI is a web application that replicates the functionality of YouTube, enhanced with Gemini AI's advanced channels information system.
+YouTube Clone with Gemini AI is a web application that replicates the functionality of YouTube, enhanced with Gemini AI.
 Users can watch, and interact with videos, while Gemini AI provides channel information, like a mini wikipedia.

 ## Deployed Site: